Different Types of Tents Explained (with Photos)

 Forceatt Instant Backpacking Tent

 These tents are not in the shape of a rucksack.
 They are made to be carried in a rucksack for days on hikes.
-The ideal backpack tent is therefore light, stable, weatherproof, quick to assemble and dismantle, and offers enough space to sleep and stow your luggage.
+The ideal backpacking tent is light, stable, weatherproof, quick to assemble and dismantle, and offers enough space to sleep and stow your luggage.

 Advantages: